 19. China Display

 If you own a beautiful collection of fine china, it’s a good idea to find a way to display it properly in the room.
-By pairing it with contemporary elements, the pretty china can infuse the room with solid modern Victorian vibes.
-The decorative teapots and plates can look particularly attractive next to abstract art pieces that follow the same color scheme.
-Here’s a great solution for creating a memorable china display that relies on built-in shelves.
+The pretty china can infuse the room with solid Victorian vibes if the room feels too modern.
+The decorative teapots and plates can look particularly attractive together with art pieces and decorative chair upholstery.
+Here’s a great solution for creating a memorable china display that relies on built-in shelves above the fireplace.

 20. A Mix of Old and New